lambdaisland/kaocha/doc/09_extending.md

   [dots* result])
 ```

+The `result` reporter is a special one included in all default reporters that
+takes care of the final results.

 Reporters intended for use with `clojure.test` will typically call `clojure.test/inc-report-counters` to keep track of stats.
 Reporters intended for use with Kaocha should not do this.
 Kaocha will always inject the `kaocha.report.history/track` reporter which takes care of that.

+Built in reporters include

+- `kaocha.report/dots`
+- `kaocha.report/documentation`
+- `kaocha.report.progress/report`

 #### Handling custom assertions ####